martingjohn/gogs-migrate/README.md

 mirror) all your repositories from different sources (currently only GitHub public repositories are supported), to your Gogs instance.

-You need to configure your Gogs URL (`--gogs`), access token and UID (`--gogs-token`, and `--gogs-uid`).
+You need to configure your Gogs URL (`--gogs-prefix`), access token and UID (`--gogs-token`, and `--gogs-uid`).
 If those options are not passed via CLI, and a [configuration file](#configuration) is given (`--config`), gogs-migrate will try to read them from the configuration file.